LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W09-D2-CloudFlarePages.md

 ## Success!

-Your frontend app is now hosted globally on a secure CDN.
+Your frontend app is now hosted on a secure CDN.
 Users interact with your UI normally, but your API key is locked away — first behind your local `.env` file during development, and then behind Cloudflare's secure environment variables in production.

 *Note: This tutorial was drafted usiing Claude Sonnet 4.6 and Gemini Flash 3.5*